 watch 3 intoxicated people to attempt to navigate a website and narrate and commentate their thoughts and experience.
 The purpose being to gain authentic and unfiltered opinions and feedback about the user experience of the website or app.

 Technology creeps into all parts of our lives and it be can be all consuming and paralyzing.

 But the purpose of technology is to make our lives easier.
-Where diod we go wrong and what can we do about it to turn it around and have technology work for us.
+Where did we go wrong and what can we do about it to turn it around and have technology work for us.

-Charlotte Rose-Mellis leads this session to showcase 3 ways to improve your work:life balance and have technology work for you by actully using it less!
+In September 2019, a valued member of the Digital Village, Charlotte Rose-Mellis lead a workshop highlighting 3 ways to improve your work:life balance and have technology work for you by actually using it less!

-Charlotte is With a Bachelor of Science (Psychology & Business Management) and a Graduate Diploma in Psychological Science, my work is influenced by a passion for human-centred design and a decade of experience integrating tech, business and impact as a self-taught web engineer, to create lucrative solutions that regenerate natural environments and grow revenue simultaneously.
+With a Bachelor of Science (Psychology & Business Management) and a Graduate Diploma in Psychological Science, Charlotte’s work is influenced by a passion for human-centred design and a decade of experience integrating tech, business and impact as a self-taught web engineer, to create lucrative solutions that regenerate natural environments and grow revenue simultaneously.